lichtungnitro/self_of_universe/README.md

-# Those Who Visit My Page
+# 0. Thanks for Visiting My Humble Page
 I am more than glad to share you with Tao of universe.
 It cannot be true and, cannot even be false.

+## 01. What is Self About
 Thus, it is not a fact but a zen.
 If any of you generate The Universe with the frame of my humble attempt.

+## 10. What it Looks Like
 Here is the humble display of my work :

 ```python
 class Nature: